Yr 3 - Derbyshire Reservoirs

 Welcome to Year 3

-Mrs Slater and Mrs Sullivan are the teaching assistants that work across Year 3.
+Mrs Slater and Mrs Sullivan are the teaching assistants that work across the year group.
 Miss Black supports wellbeing across year 3.

 Welcome to our Reading Pets